PovertyAction/bcstats/README.md

 bcstats
 =======

 `bcstats` is a Stata program for analyzing back check (field audit) data and comparing it to the original survey data.
+From the Innovations for Poverty Action Back Check Manual:

+> A back check &mdash; or field audit as it is also known &mdash; is when a highly qualified surveyor visits a respondent a second time to administer a mini-survey composed of a selection of questions from the original questionnaire and then the team matches the back check with the respondent’s original response.
+They hold surveyors directly accountable by comparing how they ask questions with that of a team expert, while revealing the robustness of the survey instrument.
+This critical step in data quality enables us to monitor both the performance of the survey team and the questionnaire in the field.

 This repository follows the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) model.
 Submit pull requests to the `develop` branch.